A big boost to the production of steel

 But what is the ground reality?
 Many iron ore mines in the country are closed because of the ban imposed by Supreme Court.
 This has seriously affected the iron ore availability and thus steel production.
 The problem is so grave that the country which has vast iron ore reserves has started importing this vital input.
 Same is the case in regard to coal.
 Coal block allocation has been reversed by the court and again many steel plants are running on imported coal.

 One more factor which is de-accelerating the industry growth is lack of metallurgical workforce.
-Around 2000 metallurgical engineers pass out every year, but many of them migrate to other industries (such as IT) for better prospects.
-We talk about figures like 150 MT and 200 MT but where is the manpower to manage this tonnage?
+Around 2000 metallurgical engineers pass out every year, but many of them migrate to other industries (such as IT) for better prospects. e talk about figures like 150 MT and 200 MT but where is the manpower to manage this tonnage?

 I believe that we have come so much down that there is no room to go further.
 One can only hope to go up from this position.